As the year-end approaches, we wanted to provide you with some reminders regarding Form 1099 filing requirements:

 Owners and officers of their respective businesses are signing the return under penalties of perjury.
 It is important as the preparer of your tax returns, that we remind you of these questions as they are requisite to the filing of your return.

 Failure to issue a 1099 can result in a disallowance of the deduction as well as incurring penalties for each Form 1099 not filed.
-Please note that penalties have increased significantly from last year.
+Please note that penalties were increased in 2012.

 The following penalties are in effect:

-- $250 penalty for intentional failure to file.
+- $250 penalty per information return for intentional failure to file, with no maximum penalty.

 Please do not hesitate to contact us should you have any questions regarding your 1099 filing requirements.
 As an alternative, feel free to email us your questions at email@example.com.